 The UK boasts the two biggest steeplechase races in the world, run over fences.
 The Grand National has run for over 180 years and features 40 horses navigating 30 jumps.
 The race is famous for producing unexpected winners that can shatter the horse racing odds.

 The Cheltenham Gold Cup is the most prestigious National Hunt race of the year and features 22 fences.
-Famous winners include L’Escargot, Best Mate and Kauto Star.
+Famous winners include L’Escargot, Best Mate and Kauto Star, while the prize purse is enormous.

 So, the next time you look at a race card and plan your next bet, be sure to examine whether fences or hurdles are being used.
 Read up on your selections to see if they are masters of either obstacle, because this could be the key to a winning bet.